thepurpleowl/House-of-Codes/CONTRIBUTING.md

 DON'Ts
 -------
-1. Don't work directly on a `collective_issue`.
-2. Don't raise a PR with a solution if the competition with the problem is still going on.
+1. Don't raise a PR with a solution if the competition with the problem is still going on.
 3. Make sure the problem haven't been solved yet.
 If it's already present, please don't add a duplicate.
 4. Only algorithm implementations will be accepted, including pseudo code or theoretical resources are not the objective of this repo.

 ------------------
-collective_issue
+Note
 ------------------
-There are a few issue marked as `collective_issue`.
+There were a few issue marked as `collective_issue`.
 A `collective_issue` represents a whole class of tasks (issues) and are broad in nature.
-They exist to add visibility to tasks that would be missed otherwise.
+They were added for visibility to tasks that would be missed otherwise.

-Hence to work on realted tasks, one should create a new issue, assign to self and raise a PR.
 For example -
-- One might be interested in fixing SAST scan alerts for only python language (related to `colletive_issue`: [Remove SAST scan issues](https://github.com/thepurpleowl/House-of-Codes/issues/43)), then one can create a new issue "Fixing python SAST issues" and work upon that.
+- One might be interested in fixing SAST scan alerts for only python language (related to `colletive_issue`: [Remove SAST scan issues](https://github.com/thepurpleowl/House-of-Codes/issues/43)).
-- One might be interested in adding string search algos (related to `colletive_issue`: [ Add common algos in Basics folder](https://github.com/thepurpleowl/House-of-Codes/issues/8)), then one can create a new issue "Adding string search algos in basic dir" and complete the issue.
+- One might be interested in adding string search algos (related to `colletive_issue`: [ Add common algos in Basics folder](https://github.com/thepurpleowl/House-of-Codes/issues/8)).

+*Removing `collective_issues` to avoid confusion.*